 I have been turning the dry world of self-development on its head with a down-to-earth and uniquely funny style for over two decades.

 My first career was in theatre as a stage manager, lighting tech and automation.
 I was attracted to theatre because of the storytelling and deep dive into the characters ‘wants’ and psychology.
 I worked mostly on West End musicals such as ‘Closer to heaven’ with the Pet Shop Boys, but also internationally on large events such as the Hong Kong handover to China in 1997.

 I have always been insatiably curious about what makes people tick.
-This led me down many rabbit holes of study including: psychology, neuroscience, coaching, spirituality and what I’m known best for – intuition.
+This led me down many rabbit holes of study including: psychology, neuroscience, spirituality, becoming an L.C.H Dep qualified coach and what I’m known best for – intuition.

 Intuition was not always understood to be the neuroscientific and somatic ability that it is today.
 I think we are all somewhat neurodiverse, and this is very true of me.
 The word people used to describe me during my first career in theatre was psychic.
 I had the ability to be in the right place, or say the right thing at a time of distress and anxiety often faced by performers.

 Feeling curious, I went to study at the college of psychic studies.

 This led me to become a highly acclaimed psychic medium, Publishing books, and being a TV and radio pundit.
 I did not, however, believe in future predictions, crystals healing you from inside your bra or angels who had nothing better to do than solve your love life.